matthew-r-clark/dijkstra_implementation/README.md

+# Help Matt Get Home - Shortest Path Demo
-This simulation implements Dijkstra's algorithm to find the shortest path from "Matt" to his house through a maze of trees.
+This simulation implements Dijkstra's algorithm to find the shortest path from "Matt" to his house through a maze of randomly generated trees.

 Before clicking the button to have Matt find his way home, you can toggle the trees on and off to create a custome maze.

 You can also choose between three grid sizes.

+# Improvements
+Currently the algorithm will look at all nodes even if the there is clearly no complete path from the start to the end.
+The algorithm could be improved by stopping the process earlier on a failed attempt.